Dan Neil (American football)

-Daniel Patrick Neil (born October 21, 1973) is a former American college and professional football player who was an offensive lineman in the National Football League (NFL) for eight seasons.
-He played college football for the University of Texas, and earned All-American honors.
-He was drafted by the Denver Broncos in the third round of the 1997 NFL Draft, and played for the Broncos during his entire pro football career.
+Daniel Patrick Neil (born October 21, 1973) is an American former professional football player who spent his entire eight-year career as an guard for the Denver Broncos of the National Football League (NFL).
+He played college football for the Texas Longhorns, earning consensus All-American honors in 1996.
+He was selected by the Broncos in the third round of the 1997 NFL draft.
 Neil was a candidate for the Texas House of Representatives in the 2010 general election.

-Early years
+Early life

 Neil was born in Houston, Texas.
 He attended Cypress Creek High School in suburban Houston, where he played high school football for the Cypress Creek Cougars.

 College career

 He accepted an athletic scholarship to attend the University of Texas at Austin, and played for the Texas Longhorns football team from 1993 to 1996.
-As a senior in 1996, he was recognized as a consensus first-team All-American.
+He was a first team All-American in 1995 and a consensus first-team All-American in 1996.
+He helped Texas win the last Southwest Conference Championship in 1995 and the first Big 12 one in 1996.
+In his senior year he was team captain, MVP, a semifinalist for the Lombardi Award and a finalist for the Outland Trophy.